WildernessLabs/Documentation/docs/Meadow/Release_Notes/Beta3/index.md

 ### Updating

 You'll need to [flash a new Meadow.OS binary to your device](/Meadow/Getting_Started/Deploying_Meadow/), upgrade your IDE extension(s), and if you use the Meadow.CLI, you'll also need to download and use the latest version of that as well.
-All files can be found on the [downloads](/Meadow/Getting_Started/Downloads/) page.
+Follow along with the [Meadow Getting Started guide](/Meadow/Getting_Started/) to get updated.

 ### Meadow.OS Changes